ofasgard/ungoliant/README.md

 - Add the Google CSE functionality (currently implemented but not used).
 - Add more heuristics for NOT_FOUND detection, particularly based on HTTP response headers.
 - Implement some actual spidering within the tool before passing it over to Burp/ZAP.
+- Rewrite the concurrency so it splits requests across multiple hosts instead of concentrating load on one host at a time.
-- Try to strip out servers that resolve to the same IP and have the same content. (?)
+- Try to strip out servers that resolve to the same IP and have the same content?